nextu1337/hypixel-fragbot/README.md

 `"auth": "microsoft"` to `"auth":"mojang"`<br>
 `webhook` field is where you wanna put your discord webhook link.<br>
 If you don't want webhooks to be sent to your server, just set `webhook` value to `null` without the quotation marks<br>
-In the end your file shoud look something like this
+In the end your file should look something like this

+NOTE: As of version 1.1, `blacklisted` field was changed into `whitelist` and so changed its behavior.
+If it's empty (like in the example), the `whitelist is turned off`.
+If it has 1 or more items (example: `"whitelist": ["player1","player2"]`) it will be on.
 ```json
 {
     "username": "FragBot",